non-clinical jobs for occupational therapists

 This post may contain affiliate links or codes.
 This won’t increase your cost, but it helps keep TNCPT alive, and free of annoying ads!
 Thank you for your support. 🙂

-Why OT/As make a great fit for non-clinical careers
+Why OT/As thrive in non-clinical careers

 • “Why are we moving this data?”

-• “Who needs this data next?
+• “Who needs this data next?”

 • “How is that person used to seeing data presented?”